parklab/HiScanner/README.md

 If you use HiScanner in your research, please cite:

-Zhao, Y., Luquette, L. J., Veit, A. D., Wang, X., Xi, R., Viswanadham, V. V., ... & Park, P. J. (2024).
-High-resolution detection of copy number alterations in single cells with HiScanner. bioRxiv, 2024-04.
+Zhao, Y., Luquette, L. J., Veit, A. D., Wang, X., Xi, R., Viswanadham, V. V., ... & Park, P. J. (2025).
+High-resolution detection of copy number alterations in single cells with HiScanner.
+Nature Communications, 16(1), 5477.

 ## License
 HiScanner is freely available for non-commercial use.